xkero/quickgrab/readme.md

 As the program is just a python file (`main.py`) and a qml file (`ui.qml`), no compilation is needed.
 Just run `install.sh` as root to copy the files or do it manually.

+Optional: If using Hyprland you may want to add these window rules:
+    # Stop Quickgrab window being tiled and animated
+    windowrulev2 = float, class:^python3$, title:^Quickgrab$
+    windowrulev2 = noanim, class:^python3$, title:^Quickgrab$

 ## Dependencies

 To run you'll need to install:
 * Python v3: You most likely already have this installed :).
 * [PySide6](https://pypi.org/project/PySide6/) & QtQuick: For GUI.

-Quickshot calls all of the following via command line so you don't need any language binding packages:
+Quickgrab calls all of the following via command line so you don't need any language binding packages:
 * [Grim](https://gitlab.freedesktop.org/emersion/grim): Used to take the actual screenshot.
 * [hyprctl](https://github.com/hyprwm/Hyprland): Needed for Hyprland support, specifically to get the active monitor.
 * [Tesseract](https://github.com/tesseract-ocr/tesseract): Needed for the OCR function.